Tracy Porteous, Executive Director

 Jessica Lee, Program Administrator

-Jessica Lee is a graduate of UBC with a BA in Art History and English Literature.
+Jessica Lee is a graduate of University of British Columbia with a BA in Art History and English Literature.
 She has worked at various non-profit art galleries, often with a focus on public education programming.
 Jessica also has experience as a front-line Youth Worker at Mount Pleasant Neighbourhood House, where she coordinated after school and settlement programs for at-risk and newcomer youth ages 8 to 18.
 More recently, she returned to the world of visual arts, working at a private art gallery as the administrative assistant.
 For fun, Jessica enjoys cooking, visiting contemporary art exhibitions, practicing yoga and nurturing her patio garden.

 Misha Dhillon, Research Assistant